What is Cipher?

 How do I write for Cipher?

 Open pitch meetings are held in the main space of Worner Center on the first Tuesday of every block at 7 p.m.
 This is the ideal place to brainstorm, get ideas, and claim articles to write.
-If you miss the meeting (and it's totally okay if you do), email Emperor Ethan (ethan [dot] cutler [at] coloradocollege [dot] edu) and you'll be assigned an editor that will guide you through the writing process.
-First week is the best time to claim an article, although eleventh-hour submissions (especially fiction) are always welcome.
+If you miss the meeting (and it's okay if you do), email Ethan (firstname.lastname@example.org) and you'll be assigned an editor who will guide you through the writing process.
+First week is the best time to claim an article, although eleventh-hour submissions are always welcome.

 Where do I find Cipher?

-Cipher comes out on the third week of every block (hopefully).
-You'll find it scattered in every building across Colorado College, as well as some local cafés and dentist offices in the Springs.
-If you live a great distance from Cipher, you can subscribe and witness print copies in your mailbox.
+Cipher comes out during the third week of every block.
+You'll find it scattered in every building across Colorado College, as well as some cafés and bookstores in Colorado Springs.
+If you live a great distance from Cipher, you can subscribe to get print copies in your mailbox.

 Who makes Cipher?

-Editors / Andrew Braverman, Sara Fleming, Rachel Frizell, Nathan Makela, Jack Truesdale
+Editors / Ethan Cutler, Andrew Braverman, Sara Fleming, Rachel Frizell, Nathan Makela, Jack Truesdale

 Publicist / Jenelise Sutton